hdlugas/MZsearch/README.md

 --window_size_matching (HRMS only): Window size parameter used in matching a query spectrum and a reference library spectrum.
 Default = 0.5.

---noise_threshold: Ion fragments (i.e. points in a given mass spectrum) with intensity less than max(intensities)*noise_threshold are removed.
+--noise_threshold: Ion fragments (i.e., points in a given mass spectrum) with intensity less than max(intensities)*noise_threshold are removed.
 Default = 0.

 --wf_mz: Mass to charge weight factor parameter.
 Default = 0.